#RacismNOTWelcome is a grassroots movement. An anti-racism campaign driven by local communities, organisations, businesses and Councils.

 We must act now on this desire for change and ensure every council erects the #RacismNOTWelcome street signs – and speaks in unity to say there is no corner of this country where we accept racism.

-Support #RacismNOTWelcome advocacy, growing the racismnotwelcome.com resource, community events and forums
+Contribute to advocacy, growing resources on the #racismnotwelcome website, community events and forums

 Find more information, visit racismnotwelcome.com.